denoland/manual/tools/formatter.md

 ### Configuration

+> ℹ️ It is recommended to stick with default options.

 Starting with Deno v1.14 a formatter can be customized using either [a configuration file](../configuration_file.md) or following CLI flags: